-- Suggested award amounts for each county is included in Appendix A: Estimated Distribution of Sec.
-231 Funds by County. - Eligible providers may also offer up to twenty percent (estimated \$580,000) of the state allocation to serve those in correctional or institutionalized settings, as needed. - The Department reserves the right to negotiate with the successful Applicant to finalize a budget.
+- Suggested award amounts for each county is included in Appendix A: Estimated "English Less Than Very Well" Distribution by County. - The Department reserves the right to negotiate with the successful Applicant to finalize a budget.
 Adjustment may be based on whether the requested amount is appropriate, proportionate to the participants served, based on previous performance, and reasonable, as determined by the Department.